pshah116/pshah116/README.md

 🚀 Projects

-🔮 Customer Churn Forecasting (02/2025)
+🔮 Customer Churn Forecasting
 Analyzed user behavior for an e-commerce company to uncover retention and conversion issues.

 Techniques: Conversion funnel analysis, retention cohort tracking

 Outcome: Identified key drop-off points in the funnel and recommended steps to improve retention.

-📈 Storytelling with Data (03/2025)- TABLEAU
+📈 Storytelling with Data- TABLEAU

 Investigated high return rates across product categories and built a clear visual narrative.